typestack/class-validator/README.md

     }
     ```

-2. Now lets put it on use:
+2. And put it on use:

     ```typescript
     import {IsUserAlreadyExist} from "./IsUserAlreadyExist";